KonstantinSKY/ibench/Front-end/README.md

 se.Find_element(xpath_locator)
 se.Find_element(class_locator)
 ```
+## Principles and rules of the Selen using

 ### `Find()` and `find()` are differents method
 Methods `Find` with Capital first letter used if it calls first after the WebDriver (for All WEB page elements) and the lowercase method `find` is used when calling after another already found element.